Bill Peet: Children's books

-While he was still working at Disney, Peet turned his attention to writing and illustrating children's books.
-Peet developed many of his ideas from bedtime stories he had told his children and he wrote and illustrated several books while still at Disney.
-After leaving the studio in 1964, Peet turned his full attention into writing children's books.
+While he was still working at Disney, Peet realized by 1950 that he wouldn't stay at the studio forever and began to consider a backup profession which included returning to painting as well as trying to make editorial cartoons for magazines.
+However, he abandoned both as he felt he had "lost touch with the brush" due to the ever-changing art landscape and his editorial cartoons were rejected by several publications.
+He then turned his attention to writing and illustrating children's books which he had considered doing as a career when he was a kid.
+Peet developed many of his ideas from bedtime stories he had told his children and he wrote and illustrated several books while still at Disney with his first book, Hubert’s Hair-Raising Adventure, being published in 1959, although some of his stories he had planned were turned into shorts at the studio.
+After leaving the studio in 1964, Peet turned his full attention to writing children's books.
 Much of the success Peet's stories have enjoyed is due to the memorable themes they contain: trying when there's not much obvious hope, not allowing taunting of others to prevent individual success, finding compromise in solutions and others.
 Unlike most other children's authors, Peet did not dumb down the vocabulary of his stories but included enough context to make the meaning of difficult words obvious.
 All of his books published by Houghton Mifflin Company remain actively in print.

 Death and legacy

 Peet died on May 11, 2002, at the age of 87.
 His interment was at Forest Lawn Memorial Park (Hollywood Hills).

 In 2015, Walt Disney Animation Studios produced a cartoon short for the 101 Dalmatians Diamond Edition Blu-ray release entitled The Further Adventures of Thunderbolt as a bonus feature, based on Peet's early drafts of the "Thunderbolt the Wonder Dog" sequence which follows the events after Thunderbolt and Dirty Dawson start fighting in the river.

 Justin Marks, who wrote the screenplay for Disney's 2016 live-action Jungle Book film directed by Jon Favreau, had commented that he plans to incorporate elements from Peet's rejected screenplay of the original animated classic into the former film's upcoming sequel: